melhoos/reactVRCourse/README.md

 ### Init the project:
 - ✅ Direct yourself to the folder you want to include this project and then clone this project by typing `git clone <link to repo>` in your console application.
-- ✅ After cloning this project, remember to `cd` into the folder (Psst. `cd` stand for change directory and is the same as opening the folder in the finder app or directory on your mac/computer) and run `npm install` before you start this course 😉.
+- ✅ After cloning this project, remember to `cd` into the project folder and run `npm install` (Psst. `cd` stand for change directory and is the same as opening the folder in the finder app or directory on your mac/computer).

-👉 **Tips:** If you like to create your own ReactVR app, install ReactVR Cli by typing `npm install react-vr-cli -g` and then run `react-vr init [name of your reactVR project]` to create a new ReactVR project! 😄 We highly recommend you to clone this project when completing this course 😉 - just because we added some static assets to this project, that will not be included if you decide to create a new project from scratch!
+👉 **Tips:** It is possible to create a new clean ReactVR project template by using ReactVR Cli tool.
+First install the tool by typing `npm install react-vr-cli -g` and then create a project by running `react-vr init [name of your reactVR project]`.
+This is perfect for new projects, but for this course we have added our own static assets and boilerplate code, therefore you should clone our repository instead.

 ## Task 1 - Init your ReactVR project ☝️
 This task will explain how you initialize your ReactVR project.
-Open up the **reactVR_Course** folder and look at the **index.vr.js** file and take a brief look at it.
+Open up the **reactVR_Course** folder and take a look at the **index.vr.js** file.
 This file is the entry point for this course.

-❓ But first, let's take a look at the file **/vr/client.js**.
-Above `...options,` add `enableHotReload: true,` and hit save.
+❓ Before we start the application we should make a small change to the file **/vr/client.js**.
+Above the `...options,` line add `enableHotReload: true,` and hit save.
 This will enable the hot reloader.
 That is, our application will automatically reload its view whenever we save a change in our code! 👍🏼

 ➡️ Now go back to your console application and write `npm start`.

-Oops 😮!
-Remember to `cd` into the reactVR_course folder, if you have not done so yet!
-When the console is done building your ReactVR project go ahead and open http://localhost:8081/vr/.
-By the way, loading the page can take some time, especially the first time 🕑 😅...
+When the console is done building your ReactVR project you can open the application in a browser at http://localhost:8081/vr/.
+Be aware that it could take some time to load the page, especially on the first load 🕑 😅...

-Open up the **index.vr.js** file, there are two components inside the IteraGame React Component.
-View and Pano.
+Open up the **index.vr.js** file again, here you can see a View and Pano component inside our main IteraGame Component.
-- `<View>`: This component determinates the view, and you define whatever you want to include inside your view by putting it inside this component.
+- `<View>`: This component is a container for other components, you can put whatever you want to inside it and add styling to it.
+This component is similiar to a div in html.
 - `<Pano>`: Pano is short for a panorama.
-In this component, you can select the background image.
-We have added some more pano images (jpg) for you in the **/static_assets** folder.
+In this component you can set a 360&deg; background panorama image.
+We have added some more different pano images (jpg) for you to use in the **/static_assets** folder.

 ❓ Go ahead and try to change the pano image to something else! **Hint** : Look into **/static_assets** folder 😉.